MAN95-dev/The-Bookshelf/README.md

   Bookshelf's social media accounts.

 ### Colours
-- bright pink: #FF1493
-- purple: #FF00FF
-- green: #32CD32
-- bright green:#00FF00
+- Yellow: #ffff66
-- blue: #00BFFF
+- Orange: #ffcc99
-- bright blue: #40CCFF
+- Light blue: #87cefa
-- white: #f4f4f4

-- The bright contrasting colors were chosen for this website because they standout on the dark background, which helps highlight important information.
-The bright colors also add an element of fun to the website.
+- Light grey: #87cefa

+- The bright orange and yellow were chosen for the navbar and footer as they provide a fun, happy feel to the website.
+No other bright colours were used as the book covers provide an array of different colours.
+The light gray was chosen for the 'Donate Books' section as it goes well with the bright colours, but provides a subtle colour to a page filled with bright colours.
+The light blue was chosen to highlight monthly and user picks in the modals.

 ## Wireframes